openstack/openstack-ansible/doc/source/admin/upgrades/distribution-upgrades.rst

          ssh {{ external_lb_vip_address }}

-      Or preferably if you've installed HAProxy with stats, like so;
+      Or preferably if you've installed HAProxy with stats, like so:

       .. code-block:: yaml